 Lenders can process unsecured loans within days compared to secured loans, which take considerably longer.

-The interest rate the lender charges is generally higher than what you would pay for a secured loan.
+The lender’s interest rate is generally higher than you would pay for a secured loan.

 The amount of money you can borrow may be lower because you don’t offer collateral to secure the loan (unless you have a perfect credit score).